impressto/collabrio/docs/spec-document.md

 #### fallback to the use of webSockets

-If webRTC is fully blocked by a mobile network, allow a fallback to using a websocket server at socket.impressto.ca.
+If webRTC is fully blocked by a mobile network, allow a fallback to using a websocket server.
 The source code for the socket server will be part of this project.

 - **Priority:** High
 - **Status:** ✅ Completed (WebSocket connection working, tested multi-user collaboration)